-(d) Provided that the Employer requires Services to be provided to End Users outside Canada, Dialogue further represents and warrants that Personal Information is stored on dedicated servers located in Canada only; and that it will keep all such Personal Information, materials, documents, archives and backups securely and logically segregated, including by implementing any necessary access barriers and password authorization procedures in connection therewith.
+(d) Dialogue further represents and warrants that it will keep all such Personal Information, materials, documents, archives and backups securely and logically segregated, including by implementing any necessary access barriers and password authorization procedures in connection therewith.

-(e) In addition, throughout the term of this Agreement and thereafter, it being agreed that the following obligations will survive the termination or expiration of the Agreement as appropriate, Dialogue shall:
+(e) In addition, throughout the term of these Terms and thereafter, it being agreed that the following obligations will survive the termination or expiration of the Terms as appropriate, Dialogue shall: